andrewacashner/hearingfaithms/chapters/chapter-2.md

 (insert float 'figure 'Covarrubias-Emblemas-202-ears-thorns)

-Even if, then, the Church successfully made Christ the Word audible to the world, accommodating its teaching to the sense and intelligence of people of varying temperaments and cultural backgrounds, faithful hearing for Catholics still required individuals to discipline their ears to focus on Christ.
+Spanish devotional music of the seventeenth century appealed to the ears of diverse people at different levels; but it challenged all of them to "temper" their own hearing, as the Segovia villancicos say, lest the Church's musical proclamation of faith fall on "deaf ears."
-Villancicos provided both an opportunity to hear the Word and a challenge to discern it and live accordingly.
-From a modern perspective, it would seem that some villancicos posed more of challenge in this respect than others, and not for the reasons that their creators might have intended: did the caricatures of deaf people in villancicos really move many listeners beyond simple mockery?
-Did the special rhetorical effects of villancico poetry and music edify more than they entertained?
-Or were such distinctions unimportant at the time?
-In any case, the fundamental Tridentine problem, of making faith appeal to hearing by both accommodating the senses and training them, remained a challenge for Catholics, both those who would teach through speech or song and those who would listen.
+The fundamental Tridentine problem, of making faith appeal to hearing by both accommodating the senses and training them, remained a challenge for Catholics, both those who would teach through speech or song and those who would listen.